 Lymphedema is the abnormal buildup of lymph fluid in the tissues under the skin.
 Lymph fluid is a clear, straw-colored watery fluid found throughout the body.
-Lymph is rich in white blood cells that help to fight infection, and these white blood primary lymphedema, damage to the lymph vessels is present at birth.
+Lymph is rich in white blood cells that help to fight primary lymphedema, damage to the lymph vessels is present at birth.
 In some cases, the swelling may be seen at the time of birth.
 This is called Milroy's Disease.
 The swelling from primary lymphedema can also appear later, in the early teenage years, or as an adult.
-Secondary Lymphedema is the second and most nodes
+Secondary Lymphedema is the second and most common type of lymphedema.
+Surgery or cancer treatment can damage the lymph system.
+This puts you "at risk" for developing secondary lymphedema.